cemac/DCMEX/manual/README.md

 2. Auto cloud detection and distance estimation from GEOS data

 This would be feasible in the time frame and work for other data sets.

+## Other Notes

+* Selection of Points.
+Set points along frame or tracking cloud features? the latter might be very tricky in automation steps?